Quick 45 Minute Cinnamon Rolls

 Instructions

-• TURN OFF the oven and place the cinnamon buns in the oven to rise for 20 minutes.
-After 20 minutes, remove the foil or plastic wrap and drizzle the ¼ cup of heavy cream evenly over the top of the buns.
+• Turn off the warmed oven and place the pan of rolls inside.
+Let them rise for 20 minutes.
+After 20 minutes have passed, remove the foil or plastic and drizzle the ¼ cup of cream evenly over the top of the buns.

-• Put the buns back in the oven and turn on the oven to 375 degrees Fahrenheit.
-Bake the cinnamon rolls for 15-20 minutes or until golden.
-Remove from oven and top with glaze.
+• Return the buns to the oven and turn the oven to 375 degrees fahrenheit.
+Bake for 15-20 minutes, until the tops of the buns are golden brown.

 Video